hanadini/My-DataScience-Portfolio/README.md

 	- [Computer Vision]: Evaluate Pixel Scaling Methods for Image Classification With CNNs,with MNIST Handwritten Image Classification Dataset.
 Using Convolutional Neural Networks for image classification,training the model and image augmentation via the ImageDataGenerator class.

-	- [Natural Languagee processing]:Movie Review Sentiment Analysis Project.
+	- [Natural Languagee processing]:NLP (Simple-RNN, LSTM, BD-LSTM,GRU)and Movie Review Sentiment Analysis Project.

 	- [BERT for classification]: the dataset from Kaggle is text from consumer finance complaint narrative, the model attempts to predict which product the complaint is about.
 So is a multi-class classification problem.

 	- [TensorFlow(tf.keras)] Develope MLP, CNN,RNN models with tensorflow.Visualize, plot, save and load models and getting better performance from the model in tf.